 Mercury amalgam “silver” dental fillings have been used since the 1830’s and remained to be the sole remedy for dental decay for years to follow.
 Dentistry has come a long way in materials and in prevention.
 There are younger generations that will never encounter an amalgam filling, if they ever get decay at all.
-Our clinics in Mexico have not used amalgam fillings in several years, they are completely mercury free.
+Our offices in Mexico have not used amalgam fillings in several years, they are completely mercury free.
 However, when it is necessary to remove old amalgam fillings, and replace them with composite, glass ionomer, or crowns, proper technique must be applied.
 Mercury vapor release can be drastically minimized in a setting that is committed to high standards in mercury amalgam removal.
-Here in the U.S., mercury amalgam removal can be extremely expensive, but while our clinics in Mexico adhere to all the current guidelines for removal, their prices remain affordable.
+Here in the U.S., mercury amalgam removal can be extremely expensive, but while our offices in Mexico adhere to all the current guidelines for removal, their prices remain affordable.

 You may simply need a non-mercury restoration when, perhaps, an old amalgam filling has broken or re-decayed.
 Sometimes, a health care practitioner may suggest you have your “silver” mercury fillings removed due to your overall health wellness.
-If there is a concern of heavy metal toxicity, then our clinics can offer metal free restorations, including metal free, all ceramic crowns.
-The prices are much cheaper in our clinics, and we can offer a discount off our already affordable metal free crowns, if you need four or more with the mercury amalgam removal process.
+If there is a concern of heavy metal toxicity, then our offices can offer metal free restorations, including metal free, all ceramic crowns.
+The prices are much cheaper in our offices, and we can offer a discount off our already affordable metal free crowns, if you need four or more with the mercury amalgam removal process.
 No matter what the impetus is for your amalgam removal, the following protocols are adhered to in our dental office:

 - Amalgam mercury removal is done in a separate, closed room